freedy69/natives/STREAMING/SwitchOutPlayer.md

 1: 3 steps out from ped
 2: 1 step out from ped
 3: 1 step towards ped

+SwitchOutPlayer(PlayerPedId(), 7373, 2); - Goes up in the sky with reduced screen filter (SwitchInPlayer doesn't work) SwitchOutPlayer(PlayerPedId(), 289263, 2); - Goes up in the sky with no filter at all (SwitchInPlayer doesn't work)
 ```

 ## Parameters